 1/4-cup measure, or a big soup spoon

-- Warm the oven: Place the cooling rack inside the baking sheet.
+- Warm the oven.
+Fit a wire rack inside a rimmed baking sheet.
 Place the baking sheet in the oven and set the temperature to 225°F. This is for keeping the batches of pancakes warm until you're ready to serve.

-- Separate the eggs: Place the yolks in one bowl and the whites in a separate bowl.
+- Separate the eggs.
+Separate the eggs, placing the yolks in a medium bowl and the whites in a small bowl.

-- Add the melted, cooled butter to the wet ingredients and whisk to combine.
+- Whisk in the butter.
+Add the melted, cooled butter and whisk to combine; set aside.

-- Rest the batter: Set the bowl aside and rest the batter for at least 5 minutes, or up to an hour.
+- Rest the batter.
+Set the bowl aside and rest the batter for at least 5 minutes, or up to 1 hour.
 After resting, the batter should look thick and slightly foamy.

 - Warm the skillet.
 Place a large cast iron or nonstick skillet over medium-high heat and add a pat of butter or a teaspoon of cooking oil.
 Warm until the butter foams but doesn't brown, or until the oil shimmers and moves smoothly across the skillet.

-- Begin cooking the pancakes: Using a 1/4-cup measure or a big soup spoon, drop the pancake batter into the skillet.
+- Begin cooking the pancakes.
+Using a 1/4-cup measure or a big soup spoon, drop the pancake batter into the skillet.
 The batter should spread to about 3 inches wide.
 Sprinkle each pancake with 5 to 6 blueberries, if desired.

-- Cook the first side until you see bubbles: Watch for bubbles to start forming on the surface of the pancake.
+- Cook the first side until you see bubbles.
+Watch for bubbles to start forming on the surface of the pancake.
 When those bubbles burst and when the edge of the pancake looks set, flip the pancake.
-This should take about 2 1/2 minutes; adjust the heat as needed if it seems like the pancakes are cooking to quickly or slowly.
+This should take about 2 1/2 minutes; adjust the heat as needed if it seems like the pancakes are cooking too quickly or slowly.

 - Cook the second side until golden, about 2 1/2 minutes.
+Flip the pancakes.
 Again, adjust the heat as needed if it seems like the pancakes are cooking to quickly or slowly.

 - No buttermilk?
 Try one of these buttermilk substitutes.